 With all the lights, sounds, and crowds, museums can be overwhelming places.
 We want RAM to be a safe and welcoming place for all visitors.
 Here are some resources we offer for those with sensory processing differences.

 Are the lights, sounds, and crowds of the museum too overwhelming?
 Sensory Sunday is an event for people with sensory needs and their families to visit the museum with adjusted gallery settings.
-This includes soft lighting, reduced noise and sensory activities, as well as a sensory room.
+This includes soft lighting, reduced noise and hands-on activities.
 This event occurs before the museum is open to the public from 8–10 AM.